cindyoff/data-science/retail/retail_info.md

 - `UnitPrice`: product price per unit (price in sterling)
 - `CustomerID`: a unique 5-digit number assigned to each customer
 - `Country` : name of the country where each customer resides
+- `Continent`: name of the contient where each customer resides
+- `TotalSales`: total sales for each customer

 Total number of records : 541909